-Napa Valley Wine Academy Support logo
+Napa Valley Wine Academy Help Center logo

-Napa Valley Wine Academy Support logo
+Napa Valley Wine Academy Help Center logo

 All articles

-What is a sommelier?
+🍇 What is a sommelier?

 According to one definition, a sommelier is: ‘A waiter in a restaurant in charge of serving wine.’